Haane Manahi: The Manahi VC Committee

 The campaign to seek redress for Manahi continued and in 2000, his iwi, Te Arawa, lodged a claim with the Waitangi Tribunal and was supported in doing so by the New Zealand RSA.
 Te Arawa alleged the failure of the New Zealand Government to give full consideration of the award of a VC to Manahi constituted a breach of the Treaty of Waitangi, which required the government to act in good faith regarding grievances of Māori.
 In December 2005 the tribunal reported that there was no breach of the treaty.
 While not making any formal conclusions or recommendations, the tribunal suggested that the Manahi VC Committee work with the New Zealand Government in making an approach to Buckingham Palace.

-In October 2006, after further dialogue with Buckingham Palace, the New Zealand Minister of Defence, Phil Goff, announced that Manahi's bravery at Takrouna would be recognised by the presentation of an altar cloth for use at St. Faith's Church at Ohinemutu, a personal letter from the Queen acknowledging his gallantry, and a ceremonial sword.
+In October 2006, after further dialogue with Buckingham Palace, the New Zealand minister of defence, Phil Goff, announced that Manahi's bravery at Takrouna would be recognised by the presentation of an altar cloth for use at St. Faith's Church at Ohinemutu, a personal letter from the Queen acknowledging his gallantry, and a ceremonial sword.
 The award was presented by Prince Andrew to Manahi's sons, Rauawa and Geoffrey, at a ceremony in Rotorua on 17 March 2007.
 The sword was later presented to the Chief of the New Zealand Defence Force, Lieutenant General Jerry Mateparae, along with a patu (war club) in memory of Haane Manahi.

+Manahi is the subject of the documentary film Sgt.
+Haane, which was released on 23 April 2026, after commemorative screenings from 20 April, including on Anzac Day.
+The documentary, titled Sgt.
+Haane, is directed by Tearepa Kahi.
+One of Manahi's nieces, Dr Donna Morrison, is a producer, and contributed to the film content, alongside other descendants of Māori Battalion members.